adamchainz/django-upgrade/README.rst

 ~~~~~~~~~~~~~

 Rewrites imports of ``JSONField`` and related transform classes from those in ``django.contrib.postgres`` to the new all-database versions.
+Ignores usage in migration files, since Django kept the old class around to support old migrations.
+You will need to make migrations after this fix makes changes to models.

 .. code-block:: diff